eBay Selling Limits UK: Where to Check Yours & How to Get an Increase (2026)

 The most expensive new-seller mistake isn’t an eBay fee, it’s capital locked in stock you can’t list yet.
 Check your Monthly limits figure in Seller Hub before a big sourcing trip, and buy to roughly one month of listable inventory until your limit is comfortably ahead of your buying.

 1. Sign in and go to Seller Hub (Selling > Seller Hub, or ebay.co.uk/sh).
-Note that Seller Hub only activates once you’ve had at least one sale.

 2. Open the Overview tab.